As you probably know, I now lead group trips to London.

 There’s nothing you’ll need you can’t find there in a pinch almost anywhere in the world.
 And if you can pack everything in a carry-on, you won’t need to check in anything, and the trade-off is a lighter state of mind.

 Part of travel is to temporarily leave your state of normal, right?
 Packing light will help you do that.

 2. Don’t pack to be a cartoon of yourself.

 Sometimes we act as though we’d suddenly want to dress differently once we’re in [insert new location here].
-Sure, it’s nice to wear a thick wool coat when we normally live in the desert, or to toss on a hat for the beach we’d look ridiculous in at home, but we’ll still be ourselves.
+Sure, it’s nice to wear a thick wool coat when we normally live in the desert, or to toss on a hat for the beach we’d look ridiculous in at home, but we’re still ourselves.